 I built this website in 2005 because I wanted to

 on the website of my first dog, Bodeus.
-At the time there were very few websites with information
+At the time

-specific to Schutzhund training, particularly those using clicker
+to Schutzhund training, particularly those using clicker

 to progress and morph and the sport continues to change,

 an energetic and joyful picture and for protection

 Because of this added complexity, Schutzhund / IPO